 - 5 – A must see and high priority.
 Would be on my top X places to go list if I wrote an article for buzzfeed.
 I would go back to these places in an instant.
-In the explore or exploit discussion, these places I would go over exploring new places.
+In the explore or exploit discussion, these places I would return to these places over exploring new places.

 - 3 – Good views and worth the effort.
 I would not travel for the sole purpose of revisiting these places and I would choose to explore new areas typically over revisiting these places unless I have additional motivation such as showing friends.
 If I am in the area already, I’d revisit these places.

-- 2 – Mediocare views and some positives.
-They are worth the effort, but I would not naturally revisit unless additional motivation was provided such as a friend’s desire to go.
+- 2 – Mediocre views and some positives.
+They are worth the effort, but I would not naturally revisit unless additional motivation.
+I’d chose exploring new places straight up compared to these.

 - 1 – Below average to bad.
 Not worth my time and effort.

-For reference, I have decently in shape, but not trailrunner or marathon runner by any means.
+For reference, I have decently in shape, but not trail runner or marathon runner by any means.
 I love food and booze too much, also have no patience for running unless I’m chasing a plastic disc.
-My range for hiking happily is around 12-16 miles depending on the elevation change, while my max is probably around 25.
-As for full pack backpacking, my happy range is probably around 8-12 miles with max around 16.
-I haven’t really tested my true max since I really haven’t tried to test those limits.
+My range for hiking happily is under 20 miles depending on the elevation change, while my max is probably around 25.
+As for full pack backpacking, my happy range is probably under 14 miles with max so far around 20.
+I haven’t really tested my true max, but I’ve at least hit that 20 mile mark a few times.

 I can also withstand typical things Zeus throws.
-I am no trained survivalist or military though.
+I am no trained survivalist or military.

 - 4 – This is difficult.
-It will requires a lot of endurance and must brave the weather.
+It will requires a lot of endurance and must brave the weather or environmental challenges.

 - 3 – This is either difficult in term of endurance needed or harsh weather possible.